 The CIU is not responsible for, nor does it have jurisdiction over:

 - enforcing court orders

-- mediating between consumers and businesses outside of the investigative process
+- mediating between consumers and businesses

 - renegotiating contracts

 - assisting with civil court process

 - Scam texts or calls